White ribbon template 3

 I realised that so many of the clients and young people coming into our services were impacted by family violence and that I, as a male leader, needed to also stand up about this issue.
 Read more

 I am a father, partner and son.
-I am unable to change the past so I am to influence the future.
+I am unable to change the past, so I aim to influence the future.

 Brianna has a handful of experiences in media, technology and consulting and is proud to continue spreading the White Ribbon message as an Advocate.